wenzi188/tdosca-tc08-dualhw/README.md

-# tdosca-tc07-hierhw
+# tdosca-tc08-dualhw
-Simple "Hello World" with hierarchical overlapping licenses and copyrights
+Simple "Hello World" with dual licensing and copyrights